-Before deciding upon the main ones, try to identify the app category in which your product would fit: travel, healthcare, transportation, aviation, social media, dating, management and so on.
+Before deciding upon the main app features, try to identify the app category in which your product would fit: travel, healthcare, transportation, aviation, social media, dating, management, gaming apps, and so on.
 Then research to get inspiration from already-existing apps like Airbnb, Blabla car, TripAdvisor, and others.

 Now you’re ready to choose.
-Taking into account what you discovered from the new research, check which of the following, you want to integrate it into your application.
+Taking into account what you have discovered from the new research, and check which of the following app features, you want to integrate it into your application.

 The dashboard screen provides a full overview of the metrics tracked by your application.